These websites offer a broadened perspective on the seafood industry and coastal environments:

 www.ncfish.org – The North Carolina Fisheries Association advocates on behalf of the state’s family fishermen in one of America’s most prolific fishing grounds.

-www.ncwu.net – North Carolina Watermen United includes “Wicked Tuna” angler Britton Shackelford and represents the interests of not just one but all of the fishing community’s stakeholders: charter and head-boat fishermen, private recreational fishermen, commercial harvesters and seafood consumers.
-The group also sells the complete line of books published by New Moon Press.
+www.ncwu.net – North Carolina Watermen United represents the interests of all the fishing community’s stakeholders including charter and head-boat fishermen, private recreational fishermen, commercial harvesters and seafood consumers.

 www.savingseafood.org – Funded by the fishing industry, Saving Seafood keeps seafood folks aware of issues and events of concern and conducts media and public outreach on their behalf.